 Have a Wrap And Roll Party

 We love to do with these keto-friendly lettuce-wrapped spring rolls and to have what I call a wrap and roll party.
 That is one of the easiest meals you will ever prepare.
-All we do is cut up all the food, make the two dipping sauces, and then we let people roll and make their spring rolls.
+We cut up all the food, make the two dipping sauces, and then let people roll and make their spring rolls.

 That is a great way to do it with these lettuce rolls, and I have found that people love doing this.
-We also had some Vietnamese salads, which we made together with this meal.
-It was always fun to see what people put into their Vietnamese lettuce wrap fresh spring rolls; it is a fun way to have a meal.
+We also had some Vietnamese salads we made together with this meal.
+Seeing what people put into their Vietnamese lettuce wrap fresh spring rolls; is a fun way to have a meal.

 Vietnamese Shrimp Fresh Spring Rolls With Vietnamese Dipping Sauces